 The June 1999 edition of Inside Sport magazine published a six-page profile on Tim Macartney-Snape.
 This article documents Tim’s legendary stature as one of the most talented and accomplished mountaineers the world has seen.
-Mountaineering requires the highest levels of courage, perseverance and endurance and this article documents how Tim’s defence of the FHA has demanded all the proven qualities of his character.
+Mountaineering requires the highest levels of courage, perseverance and endurance and this article documents how Tim’s defence of the WTM has demanded all the proven qualities of his character.

 As further testament to Tim Macartney-Snape’s stature, on 28 August 1999, The Australian newspaper recognised Tim as one of this century’s greatest Australians.
 In a special colour magazine titled ‘This Living Century’, Tim was listed with nine other Australian Adventurers–including Douglas Mawson and Charles Kingsford Smith–as ‘People who shaped our Nation’.

 ‘Macartney-Snape once wrote that adventure, as one form of the search to understand the truth, should be vigorously defended.’

 The University of Denial-Free Studies will offer courses for people to study the understanding of the human condition that is now available, and learn how those understandings ameliorate the human condition.